BSidesLuxembourg 2025

 • A basic understanding of cybersecurity concepts and familiarity with security tools

-• Laptop with Docker installed
+• Laptop with Docker and preferably VS Code installed

 • Basic Python and GNU/Linux experience (no advanced ML expertise required)